 Supervisa applications must be submitted from outside Canada by parents or grandparents online or on paper.
 Online applications are usually processed faster.
 Before applying, you should collect the essential documentation that you will need.
 If applications are submitted online, several required forms will need to complete while applying.
 In most cases, it is also required to provide biometrics.

-Can parents and grandparents extend a visit to Canada after a two-year stay?
+Can parents and grandparents extend a visit to Canada after a five-year stay?

 Schindler Visa Services can help you to obtain a Supervisa for Parents and Grandparents.
 We will handle all the paperwork and prepare the application along with all supporting documents smoothly and quickly!

 Book a consultation on how to get a Supervisa in Canada with Oleg Schindler, a Regulated Canadian Immigration Consultant!